bsawyer/scratchpad/README.md

 ## Misc.

 - Bookmarks can't start with a number ;)
+- I alias the script to pad: `ln -s ./scratchpad $HOME/bin/pad`
-- I keep `page.md` as a pinned tab in my IDE for easy note taking
+- I keep `pad.md` as a pinned tab in my IDE for easy note taking
 - A neat trick is to associate a page with a particular branch in another repository on your local machine simply by adding a hook to `.git/hooks/post-checkout` that flips to a page mapped to the branch